-DESIGN COMPONENTS VILLAGE CORE VILLAGE RESIDENTIAL VILLAGE EDGE General layout Fine grain with continuous building frontages.
+DESIGN COMPONENTS ADJACENT TO THE PRIMARY STREET (in the western neighbourhood) GENERAL RESIDENTIAL RURAL INTERFACE General layout Close grain with continuous building frontages.
 Buildings parallel to the street to create well enclosed streets and spaces.
 Generally parallel to the street, with some scope for relaxation in places, to create well lined but less formal streets and spaces.
 Development should front onto and address open space and the surrounding landscape.
 Settlement edges should be carefully considered to reflect the rural context.
-Development should not back onto open space or surrounding countryside, to ensure a positive address of these areas.
+Development should mirror the intensity of existing development at the urban edge.
+It should not back onto open space or surrounding countryside, but it should back onto currently exposed backs of properties to create frontage development onto streets and open spaces.
 Built Form Regular built form, generally townhouses, terraces and apartments parallel to the street.
 Taller properties could be justified where appropriate.
 No, or small front gardens.
 Generally narrower plot widths and regular massing should produce vertical repetition along the street and generate a more "urban" feel.
 Scope for less regular built form, with shorter terraces and some semi-detached houses, with occasional detached buildings.
 Two storeys, with occasional three storeys at key corners and along important secondary streets.
 Setbacks should allow for small front gardens.
 Varying plot width should create variety but retain an overall sense of enclosure.
-Larger, wider plots with larger semi- detached and detached forms and more spacing between plots will generate a more informal, character in response to the immediate rural context and should enhance the relationship between development and the open countryside.
+Larger, wider plots with larger semi- detached and detached forms and more spacing between plots will generate a more informal character in response to the immediate context and should enhance the relationship between development and the open countryside.
 Two storeys.
 Sizeable gardens and more informal layout should also reinforce this character.
-Indicative average residential density (based on WCS requirement of an average of 30-35 dph (see Fig 4.6) Approximately 40 - 50 dph Approximately 35 - 40 dph Approximately 25 - 30 dph
+Indicative average residential density (based on CS requirement of an average of 30-35 dph) Approximately 40-45 dph Approximately 35 dph Approximately 25-35 dph

-DESIGN COMPONENTS VILLAGE CORE VILLAGE RESIDENTIAL VILLAGE EDGE Indicative Block configuration Approach to streets, open space and landscape design More formal, with an emphasis on hard landscape treatment and formal tree planting patterns with limited mix of species, in response to the more built-up character of the area and the provision of neighbourhood and district centres.
+DESIGN COMPONENTS ADJACENT TO THE PRIMARY STREET (in the western neighbourhood) GENERAL RESIDENTIAL RURAL INTERFACE Indicative block configuration Approach to streets, open space and landscape design More formal, with an emphasis on hard landscape treatment and formal tree planting patterns with limited mix of species, in response to the more built-up character of the area and the provision of neighbourhood and district centres.
 Generally informal in order to create a relaxed residential setting.
 Careful blend of hard and soft landscape treatment, with semi-formal planting and limited mix of tree species.
-Strong reference to the rural context.
+Strong reference to the rural or adjacent residential context.
 Emphasis on informal and soft landscape.
-Very informal tree planting regime with greatest mix of species.
+Very informal tree planting regime with greatest mix of species at the urban edge.
 Residential parking A mix of on-street and off-street parking.
 Parking courts can be used for apartments.
 Mews lanes can be used for terraces and townhouses.
 Predominantly on-plot parking, with some mews parking and informal on-street parking.
 On-plot parking, with some informal on- street visitor parking.
 Residential boundary treatment Formal, consistent style to all residential properties with a setback.
 Predominantly walls and railings.
 Semi-formal, with a mix of walls, or railings and hedges.
 Very informal, predominantly hedges or rural fencing.
 Where properties are located at the edges of the SDL hedges should always be used.